excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

                        join dist in distributors on cust.City equals dist.City select new { CustomerName = cust.Name, DistributorID = dist.ID };
        ```
-* Use where clauses before other query clauses to ensure that later query clauses operate on the reduced, filtered set of data.
+#### Use 'where' clauses before other 'query' clauses to avoid low-performing queries
+Ensure that 'where' clauses are added before any later query clauses so that the initial query is reduced and the subsequent queries are acting on a filtered set of data.
+Bundling multiple queries together without proper where clauses can create large datasets that perform very poorly.

        ```
        var seattleCustomers2 = from cust in customers